 Push a paper fastener (brad) through the center of both circles and close the fastener.
 That's all you have to do!
-No you can spin the top circle around and learn about all of the Inside Out Emotions.
-Once you child has learned about all of the emotions and feelings, you can use this wheel as a way to talk to your kids each day.
+No, you can spin the top circle around and learn about all of the Inside Out Emotions.
+Once your child has learned about all of the emotions and feelings, you can use this wheel as a way to talk to your kids each day.

 Ask them how they are feeling today, or this week.
 Maybe you didn't realize that your child was feeling fear because the first day of school is coming up or joy because they kicked a winning goal during PE.

 - JOY– A feeling of great pleasure or happiness.

 - SADNESS – A feeling of sorrow or unhappiness.

 - FEAR – The feeling of being afraid.

 - ANGER – A strong feeling of annoyance, displeasure, or hostility.

 - DISGUST – A feeling of revulsion or profound disapproval aroused by something unpleasant or offensive.

 There are lots of ways to get your kids talking to you about their emotions, the characters from Inside Out are just a fun and easy way to do that.